EUCAIM/k8s-deploy-node/harbor/internal-gateway/readme.md

 ```
 You can generate the basic auth token with:
    echo -n "<username>:<userCLIToken>" | base64
-In our case, we use a "robot" account named "chaimeleon-user":
+In our case, we use a "robot" account named "common-user":
-   echo -n "robot\$chaimeleon-user:<theCLITokenOfTheRobot>" | base64
+   echo -n "robot\$common-user:<theCLITokenOfTheRobot>" | base64

 Then, create the configMap in k8s:
 ```console